learn-hunger/visual-gestures/README.md

 <br/>

 >  ```javascript
->  // one can find all possible event types in EVgMouseEvents
+>  // comprehensive list of all potential event types can be found within the 'EVgMouseEvents'
 >  import { EVgMouseEvents } from "@learn-hunger/visual-gestures/dist/app/utilities/vg-constants";
 >
 >  // currently offered cursor control events